 The word Prana comes from Hindu and yoga philosophy where it is known as the basic "vayu" or "wind" (Element).
 It is said to be the vital principle permeating reality on all levels, from which the other four elements arise.
 In Sanskrit literature, Prana is also the word for "life force" or "breath".

 Many people know or practice pranayama (breathing exercises) during yoga.
 In these excersises the intention is to control the breath, in order to change Prana, your energy.

 Native American flutes are an excellent way of practicing pranayama.
 By focussing on the flute playing and your body breathing, you calm the mind.
-You let it be absorbed into the sound and lose your sense of self, becoming one with the vibration.
+You let it be absorbed into the sound and lose your sense of self, becoming one with the vibration and releasing tensions.